quincy-tromp/My-First-Data-Project/README.md

 <h1>My First Data Project</h1>

-A simple data pipeline to transform and store my bank transactions data in a MySQL Database.
+<h2>A simple data pipeline to transform and store my bank transactions data in a MySQL Database.</h2>

 <ins>Skills used:</ins>
 - Python